 Below is a list of the five most common Persian words, ‘hi,’ ‘goodbye,’ ‘good morning,’ ‘thank you’ and

+Want to know how to say hello in Farsi?
 ‘Hi’ is possibly one of the most well-known Persian phrases outside of Iran and Afghanistan.
-The English to Persian translation for ‘hi’ is ‘salam.’
+The English to Persian or English to Farsi translation for ‘hi’ is ‘salam.’
 It’s written as سلام in the Arabic alphabet.

 Want to learn how to say hello in other languages?

-Want to translate ‘goodbye’ from English to Persian?
+Now that you know how to say hello in Farsi, want to translate ‘goodbye’ from English to Persian or English to Farsi?
 Say, “Khodahafez.”
 This word is written as, ‘خداحافظ.’

-Another common phrase when translated from English to Persian is ‘sobh bekheyr’ or ‘sobh bekheir’ which means ‘good morning.’
+Another common phrase when translated from English to Persian or English to Farsi is ‘sobh bekheyr’ or ‘sobh bekheir’ which means ‘good morning.’

 This phrase has gotten some traffic in the English-speaking community thanks to its use in many movies in TV shows.
 Using the Arabic alphabet, ‘sobh bekheyr’ or ‘sobh bekheir’ which looks like: ‘صبح بخیر.’